Alternative minimum tax AMT 2026 who pays it

 Understanding AMT and How the 2026 TCJA Expiration Changes Everything

 The TCJA temporarily increased AMT exemption amounts starting in 2018, providing significant relief.
 For 2024, these temporarily elevated exemptions stood at $85,900 for single filers and $133,700 for married filing jointly filers.
-However, these exemptions sunset on December 31, 2025.
-Beginning January 1, 2026, exemption amounts revert to lower levels adjusted only for inflation since 2017, potentially exposing millions of additional taxpayers to AMT liability.
+However, these exemptions sunset on December 31, 2025.<

 Filing Status 2024 (TCJA) 2025 (TCJA) 2026 (Post-TCJA)